 In terms of durability, there is a belief circulated around that all poly water tanks will become brittle and break down in the Sun.
-After all, polymer is a plastic and we have all seen how plastic objects decompose and become powdery time.
-This is similar to saying all steel will corrode in the weather or upon contact water, after all we have all seen how steel rusts and corrodes.
+After all, polymer is a plastic and we have all seen how plastic objects decompose and become powdery over time.
+This is similar to saying all steel will corrode in the weather or upon contact with water, after all we have all seen how steel rusts and corrodes.

-That said, some stainless steel tanks will not to withstand corrosion if in contact with high marine environments (salty sea water) or with chlorine (found in pools).
+That said, some stainless steel tanks will not withstand corrosion if in contact with high marine environments (salty sea water) or with chlorine (found in pools).
 High industrial areas and welding can also leave iron deposits that can cause irreversible pitting and even result in tiny holes.
 To deal with these issues, it is important to wash stainless steel tanks with fresh water and spot clean them with a cloth if rust-like spots occur anywhere.

 While stainless steel is quite durable, it is important to note that many external factors can negatively impact upon the longevity of more modern steel technologies like ZINCALUME® and AQUAPLATE®.